How to Stay Anonymous Online

 - Using HTTPS Everywhere: This browser extension will add an extra layer of encryption, that is freely available, to all of your online communications.
 You’ll know it’s working when you see the ‘s’ on the end of HTTPS in your address bar.
 It isn’t 100% reliable, but it does increase your anonymity when sending messages.

 - Use an anonymous chat client: There are two main chat clients to use right now; TOR chat and Cryptocat.
 Both have high levels of encryption, and hide anything you say over them completely.
-Be on the lookout for Facebook’s rumoured anonymous chat as well.
+Facebook also experimented in 2014 on an anonymous chat application called Room, but it failed and was pulled out from the App Store a year after it was launched.
+Facebook Messenger now have Secret Conversations, which allows users to send encrypted messages to their contacts.
+There’s also Whatsapp, which is end-to-end encrypted.

 Staying anonymous online: P2P sharing and file transfers